pensjonatus/flash-fiction/blog/do-you-feel-fantastic.md

 ---
-title: 'Do You Feel Fantastic?'
+title: Do You Feel Fantastic?
 date: '2015-05-27'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 https://youtu.be/rLy-AwdCOmI